-I have lived on Lookout Mountain for most of my life and still reside there.
+We lived on Lookout Mountain for most of our lives and still reside there.

 Have loved realistic art as long as I can remember, as long as I've been able to hold a pencil.